-In what environments is Userful ideal?Userful is ideal for signage installations in retail, corporate, entertainment and hospitality environments, as well as control room video wall solutions in security, process control, and transportation.
+In what environments is Userful ideal?Userful is ideal for signage installations in retail, corporate, entertainment and hospitality environments, as well as control room video wall solutions in security, process control, transportation, and more.

-What is an Artistic or Mosaic Video Wall?Sometimes called a mosaic-style video wall, the Userful’s Artistic feature available in the “Enterprise” license tier enables you to intermix different sizes of displays and configure them at any angle to create a truly unique and eye-catching video wall canvas.
+What is an Artistic or Mosaic Video Wall?Sometimes called a mosaic-style video wall, the Userful’s Artistic feature enables you to intermix different sizes of displays and configure them at any angle to create a truly unique and eye-catching video wall canvas.
 Userful’s unique and powerful interactive pixel-perfect calibration tool enables you to set up these unique configurations in minutes.

-Is Userful’s integrated Color Calibration compatible with displays?Color Calibration is achieved by adjusting color values directly at the Zero Client Receiver's chipset rather than adjusting settings within the display itself.
+Is Userful’s integrated Color Calibration compatible with my displays?Color Calibration is achieved by adjusting color values directly at the Userful client rather than adjusting settings within the display itself.
 This design ensures compatibility across a broad range of displays as well as having the further advantage of being able to calibrate color on video walls comprised of a heterogeneous mix of different displays.
 To learn more about color calibration, visit Configuring Video Wall

 How do I create content for an artistic video wall?Userful is designed to make video wall content creation simple and straightforward.
 No special steps are required to create content for your artistic video wall.